tschaffter/sage-monorepo/.github/instructions/weekly-update.instructions.md

 The Model-AD team made significant progress updating their data infrastructure:

-- **Data Version Upgrade**: Data release updated to version 63, with improved collection organization and indexing (@hallieswan)
+- **Data Version Upgrade**: Data release updated to version 63, with improved collection organization and indexing (Hallie)
-- **MongoDB Schema Tools**: Added new tooling to generate schema files for improved documentation and validation (@sagely1)
+- **MongoDB Schema Tools**: Added new tooling to generate schema files for improved documentation and validation (Lawrence)

 [Additional project sections...]